Benjamin-Lee/CodonAdaptationIndex/paper/paper.md

 `CAI` is a Python package for the efficient calculation of this metric, along with the associated relative synonymous codon usage (RSCU) and relative adaptiveness metrics.
-In addition, `CAI` includes a command line interface for the calculation of CAI from FASTA files.
+In addition, `CAI` includes a command line interface for the calculation of CAI from FASTA files containing DNA sequences..
 For example, to find the CAI of the sequence within `sequence.fasta` with respect to the sequences within `reference.fasta`, one only need run:

 ```python
 >>> from CAI import CAI